 So what am I proposing?

 Did you know what currently returning citizens are much more likely to catch Covid19 on the flight to Australia, on the bus from the airport or in hotel quarantine, than they are to pass Covid19 to someone in the Australian community?
 If you are in hotel quarantine, you are more likely to catch it in quarantine than in Bondi after you left.

-Did you also know that New Zealand has also managed to successfully handle this pandemic and their returning citizens, without the uncertainty our citizens have.
-New Zealanders are required to book their place in hotel quarantine before they can book a flight.
-Their quarantine space is held for 48 hours whilst flights are booked, and once both are booked their flight home is guaranteed.
+Did you also know that New Zealand has also managed to successfully handle this pandemic and their returning citizens, without the uncertainty our citizens have?
+New Zealanders must book their place in hotel quarantine before they can book a flight.
+Their quarantine space is held for 48 hours whilst they book their flights.
+And importantly, once both are booked their flight home is guaranteed.
 No wondering if their flight will be cancelled time and time again.
 Our fellow Anzac country has proved that it is possible to help its citizens already in the country, as well as those trying to get home.

 Did you know that one week after the Victorian government announced they were halving the caps for returning citizens due to a lack of space in suitable facilities, they announced they had found over 1,200 spaces for tennis players and support staff?
 And just 4 days after The Open started Victoria closed their airport to Australian citizens again for 2 months.

 Did you also know a resort in South Australia has been converted to house 1,200 fruit pickers from the Pacific Islands?
-I am fine with this, as they could not find enough local workers, but why have state and/or federal governments not built or converted resorts in every state and territory for Australian citizens wishing to come home?
+I am fine with this, but why have state and/or federal governments not built or converted resorts in every state and territory for Australian citizens wishing to come home?
 We need these buildings.
 Buildings with ventilation, and the option for fresh air, like at Howard Springs and the health hotels in Sydney.

 - All Australians who wish to come to Australia should be able to, if it is to return home, for work or to visit family